Arts Projects – Community Cultural Development

 - Creative Valleys: Curated Cultural Trails of the Upper Hunter – Project Officer with Arts Upper Hunter.
 Web platform developed with community members and the four LGAs of Dungog Shire, Singleton Shire, Muswellbrook Shire and Upper Hunter Shire.
 This project is also launch pad for community projects focused on enhancing cultural assets.
 Funded through the Government of NSW.
 2022- present. www.creativevalleys.com.au

-- This Here Then Now, Project Coordinator/Arts Upper Hunter; a Museum Activation project with resident artists across three museums, including Dungog Museum, Tocal Homestead and Scone Museum.
+- This Here Then Now, Project Coordinator/Arts Upper Hunter/Grant Writer; a Museum Activation project with resident artists across three museums, including Dungog Museum, Tocal Homestead and Scone Museum.
 Funded by the Regional Arts Fund.
-2024
+2024.

 - LiddellWORKS Project, Project Officer, a joint project between Arts Upper Hunter and AGL Macquarie to mark the historic closure of the Liddell Power Station which occurred in April 2023.
 Home – LiddellWORKS.
 Over 12 months 17 artists responded to the history, closure and transformation of the Liddell Power Station, culminating in an exhibition at both Singleton Arts and Cultural Centre and Muswellbrook Regional Arts Centre.
-2022-23
+2022-23.
+Suzannah coordinated and supported six resident artists, including Todd Fuller, Dr Penny Dunstan, Suellyn Connoly, Tim Brown, Anna Rankmore and Huw Jones.

-- Positions Vacant, Project Coordinator, Directed by Jo Zealand, Original Theatre production exploring the issue of youth unemployment in regional South Australia.
-Funded by Australia Council for the Arts
+- Positions Vacant, Project Coordinator, Directed by Jo Zealand, written by Finnegan Krukemeyer, choreography by Catheryne James, set design by Susi Skinner.
+An Original Theatre production exploring the issue of youth unemployment in regional South Australia.
+Funded by Australia Council for the Arts.

-- Fishy Fringe Festival, Artistic Director, A community developed weeklong artistic event on the edge of the Whyalla National Snapper Fishing competition, celebrating local art, music, performance and more.
+- Fishy Fringe Festival, Artistic Director, with community group CREATE.
+This community developed weeklong artistic event occurred on the edge of the Whyalla National Snapper Fishing competition, celebrating local art, music, performance and more.
 Suzannah and her team were recipients of a Ministerial Award for Tourism for this event.
 This event is now known as Whyalla Unearthed.

-- Open Arms 2003 – Project Coordinator, Original community theatre piece exploring the relationship and friendships developed between young people in Whyalla and young detainees in Baxter Detention Centre, near Port Augusta, SA.
+- Open Arms 2003 – Project Coordinator/Producer/Grant Writer.
+Original community theatre piece exploring the relationship and friendships developed between young people in Whyalla and young detainees in Baxter Detention Centre, near Port Augusta, SA.
+Directed by Priya Goldfinsh with support from Stephen House, written by Bryan Martin.
 Funded by Australia Council for the Arts, Arts SA, Community Benefit SA, South Australian Youth Arts Board (SAYAB) Whyalla City Council.

-- Nothing better to do, 2005 – A prominent member of the Whyalla community commented in the media that young mums had nothing better to do than to get pregnant and have babies.
+- Nothing better to do, 2005 – Project Producer/Grant Writer; A prominent member of the Whyalla community commented in the media that young mums had nothing better to do than to get pregnant and have babies.
 This film project, made with young mothers from the community was a response to that comment.
-Funded by SAYAB, Australia Council for the Arts, Arts SA, Whyalla City Council, Country Arts SA
+Funded by SAYAB, Australia Council for the Arts, Arts SA, Whyalla City Council, Country Arts SA.

 - Nunga dance program – ongoing workshops for Nunga youth in Whyalla with a professional Indigenous dancer, Nikky Ashby, from Adelaide.
 Two members of the dance group were successful in gaining placements with NAISDA in Sydney.